top of page

 ◊ For hard to recycle items such as dental products, contact lens packaging, foil balloons and razors, plus brand specific recycling programmes, check Terracycle for locations of free drop-off boxes, persuade your employer to set up their own paid recycling scheme at work with their Zero Waste Box or do it yourself with friends and neighbours using Terracycle's Zero Waste Bags.

-◊ Clean, dry clothes in good condition (including underwear and socks) are accepted at BANES Council recycling centres.
+◊ Clean, dry clothes in good condition (including underwear and socks) are typically accepted at Council recycling centres.
 Some charity shops will accept poor quality or damaged clothes as “rags” (yes, this also includes old pants and socks) but contact them first to check and bag them up separately.
-Any condition bras can be recycled at the national programme at Marks & Spencer (⌂ Stall Street, Bath) and Bravissimo (⌂ Milsom Street, Bath) who also take swimwear.
+Any condition bras can be recycled at the national programme at Marks & Spencer and Bravissimo who also take swimwear.

 Plastics